Hobbesdcc/RobotArm/README.md

 * STOP and then RESET the system to return it to "IDEL" state.
 * When in Idle, you can hit START.
 This should engage the relay and servos.
 * If you are in MNAUAL mode, you can use any of the Manual controls.
-* you must STOP and RESET the system to switch to AUTOMATIC mode.
+* You must STOP and RESET the system to switch to AUTOMATIC mode.
 * When in AUTOMATIC mode you can use the Automatic controls.
+* (hit: the Machine Control will be GREEN in Started, BLUE in Idle, RED in stopped)

 &nbsp;